How can I Retire?

-If your employer doesn’t offer a 401k PLAN, than set up an Individual Retirement Account (IRA), budget you’re saving to help maximize your saving potential and never spend this money.
+If your employer doesn’t offer a 401k PLAN, set up an Individual Retirement Account (IRA), budget you’re saving to help maximize your saving potential and never spend this money.
 The max you can put into (IRA) account is $5500.00 a year.
 You can double that figure if you’re married.
 You can also set up a Health Savings account (HSA).
 The max you can put into a HSA is $3250.00 per year.
 Double the amount if married.
 As long as you use the funds for qualified health care expense, you will not pay taxes on the withdraws.
 I recommend having both plans are part of your portfolio.

 Once you have maximized the plans, it’s time to invest more income into a diversified portfolio.
 Please see a financial adviser for specific strategies based on your circumstances.
 Together you will build a plan that works within your budget and make life much easier and less stressful.

-Your retirement is protected from everything you can possible do wrong in life.
+Your retirement is protected from everything you can possibly do wrong in life.
 Retirement can’t be garnished or liquidated due to debt.
 It’s even protected from bankruptcy.
 This is why you never withdraw or borrow from your retirement.
 Borrowing from your retirement is borrow from yourself but with a tax hit and loss of future growth.
 So never, ever reduce your retirement egg for any reason or circumstance you may face.
 You just don’t have time to recover.

 How can I Prepare for Retirement at age 50?